©

 The stable and cellars

-• another cellar, the “farto” is used to store potatoes.
+• another cellar, the ‘farto’, is used to store potatoes.

-The attic
+The loft

-To learn more,
+To find out more,

 Le Grand-Bornand - #MaisonduPatrimoine